 FCT is also a major part of Positive Behaviour Support.

 Who is Functional Communication Training (FCT) for?

-Functional Communication Training (FCT) is designed for children with autism spectrum disorder (ASD) who show difficult behaviour.
+Functional Communication Training (FCT) is designed for autistic children who show difficult behaviour.

 What is Functional Communication Training (FCT) used for?

-Functional Communication Training (FCT) is used to identify the purpose of a difficult behaviour and to teach an easier, more appropriate way of communicating the same thing.
+Functional Communication Training (FCT) is used to identify the purpose of a difficult behaviour and teach a more appropriate way of communicating that involves similar or less effort.

-For example, a child might have a meltdown when he wants a toy but can’t ask for it.
-In FCT, the child would be taught how to ask for the toy in a more appropriate way – for example, using speech, sign language, gestures or pictures.
+For example, a child might have a meltdown when they want a toy but can’t ask for it.
+In FCT, the child would be taught how to ask for the toy in a more appropriate way – for example, using speech, Key Word Sign, gestures or pictures.

 Where does Functional Communication Training (FCT) come from?